AmberForrester/evently/README.md

 <img src="/public/assets/images/homepage.png" alt="Picture of Evently homepage">

-<p align="center">Inspired by Eventbrite, Evently was built to enhance your ablity to create, organize, and manage events with features like authentication, smart search & filters, dynamic categories, and seamless Stripe-powered checkout.
+<p align="center">Inspired by Eventbrite, Evently was built to enhance your ablity to create, organize, and manage events with features like authentication, search, dynamic categories, and seamless Stripe powered checkout.
 <br/>
 <br/>
 Built with cutting-edge tools like Next.js 14, Tailwind CSS, and Clerk for a secure, scalable, and user-friendly experience.